Housing allocation case questions lawfulness of council’s scheme14 Nov 2022 | William Ford

-There is, however, no policy as to how discretion will be exercised.
+However, there is no policy on how discretion will be exercised.

 By a letter dated 21 February 2022, the claimant was notified that she was no longer entitled to remain on the housing register because it was now necessary to demonstrate that an applicant had been living continuously in the borough for three years, and it was no longer sufficient to rely on family connection to the borough.
 A review was pursued but Newham upheld the decision to remove the claimant from the register.

-In both the review decision and the pre-action response, Newham refused to exercise its discretion to allow the claimant onto the register and to waive the requirements of the new scheme in relation to residence, having regard to the particular circumstances of her case.
-It was revealed that the claimant was the first person to request the exercise of discretion under the relevant provision of the new scheme since its introduction.
+In both the review decision and the pre-action response, Newham refused to exercise its discretion to allow the claimant onto the register and waive the requirements of the new scheme in relation to residence, regarding the particular circumstances of her case.
+It was revealed that the claimant was the first to request the exercise of discretion under the relevant provision of the new scheme since its introduction.